30. Classifying ancient and sacred places according to properties of latitude

 1. A Phi line through France and Italy

-I was taken aback then to find that the Basilica in Bordeaux, though not in a rocky place, but also dedicated to St Michael, and the Pic Saint Michel in the Alps, a simple mountain peak named after the Archangel, were also on a similar latitude.
+I was surprised then to find that the Basilica in Bordeaux, though not in a rocky place, but also dedicated to St Michael, and the Pic Saint Michel in the Alps, a simple mountain peak named after the Archangel, were also on very similar latitudes.
 What was more, the Pic was at the same distance from Le Puy as it was from the Sacra.
-Then I found that Rocamadour and Notre-Dame-de-la-Roque-Gageac also fitted in with all this, being on similar latitudes and built in rocky places, and all were dedicated either to the Virgin Mary or to Michael, and all but the basilica in Bordeaux are rocky or hilly spots.
+Then I found that other famous rocky sites in France, Rocamadour and Notre-Dame-de-la-Roque-Gageac, also fitted in with all this, being on similar latitudes and built in rocky places, and all were dedicated either to the Virgin Mary or to Michael.
 Rocamadour is a famous sanctuary to the Virgin Mary, situated high up, overlooking a gorge.
 There is also a chapel to St Michael there, and a sword attributed to the Archangel, stuck in the rock face.
 Notre-Dame-de-la-Roque Gageac is a church built into the rock face, dedicated to Our Lady of the Rock.

-When I realised the Lascaux caves were on this line, and when I checked the daylight hours for the 14th May, I was pretty astounded to find it was an almost perfect fit, with 14 hours, 49 minutes and 44 seconds.
-Because of the paintings inside the cave, it is a UNESCO world heritage site.
+When I realised the famous Lascaux caves were on this line, I checked the daylight hours there for the 15th May, I was pretty astounded to find it was an almost perfect fit, with 14 hours 51 minutes 7 seconds, the same as at Crea, in Italy.
+Because of the amazing paintings inside the cave, it is a UNESCO world heritage site.
 The wonderful art in these caves doesn't of course feature the Archangel Michael, but it does contain many bulls.
-Bulls are a feature of Michael places, and are part of the histories of the Mont Saint-Michel and Monte Gargano, because is both places, a bull chose the precise spot where the shrine was to be built.
+Bulls are a feature of Michael places, and are part of the histories of the Mont Saint-Michel and Monte Gargano, because in both places, a bull chose the precise spot where the shrine was to be built, as interpreted by an archbishop.
 Bulls are also central to the imagery in mithraeums, which themselves are often found in proximity to a Michael shrine or church.
-Not only did the connections between these places on a similar latitude involve lengthy distances, but there was a huge span also between time periods.
+So there was a possible link between a site featuring bulls and a site dedicated to the Archangel Michael, not to mention the presence of rock itself.
+However, not only did the connections between these places on a similar latitude involve lengthy distances, but there was a huge span also between time periods, which made the idea of a connection quite improbable.
+I coudn't help but wonder, though, if there might be caves with paintings of bulls under the shrines in the Piedmont.

 Grotte de Font-de-Gaume